rocicorp/replicache/README.md

 }
 ```

-By default, Replicache looks for the offline view at `https://yourdomain.com/replicache-offline-view`, but you can
+By default, Replicache looks for the Client View at `https://yourdomain.com/replicache-clent-view`, but you can
 configure this in the client API.

 ### Step 3: Setup the Client